Injune: Education

-Injune P-10 State School is a government primary and secondary (Prep-10) school for boys and girls on the corner of Hutton Street and Fourth Avenue (25.8467°S 148.5651°E).
+Injune State School is a government primary and secondary (Prep-10) school for boys and girls on the corner of Hutton Street and Fourth Avenue (25.8467°S 148.5651°E).
 In 2017, the school had an enrolment of 80 students with 12 teachers and 16 non-teaching staff (7 full-time equivalent).
 In 2018, the school had an enrolment of 80 students with 14 teachers (12 full-time equivalent) and 15 non-teaching staff (8 full-time equivalent).

-As Injune State School only provides education to Year 10, for Years 11 and 12 the nearest school is Roma State College in Roma to the south.
+As Injune State School only provides education to Year 10, for Years 11 and 12 the nearest government school is Roma State College in Roma to the south.

 Amenities

 Injune has a public library at Hutton Street operated by the Maranoa Regional Council.

 Attractions

 Residents of Injune district have a lively interest in the arts, strongly supported by the former Bungil Shire Council's Arts & Cultural Policy.
 Injune's local arts group, the Injune Public Space Art Group (IPSAG), is leading the development of Henricks Park as an art and sculpture park opposite the Injune Information Centre.

 Injune has an historical railway and steam train precinct.
 It features Locomotive No. 824 from the Camp Mountain railway accident.
 The locomotive was repaired and placed back into service, working around South East Queensland.
 In 1958 it was transferred to Toowoomba, and withdrawn from service in May 1967, exactly 20 years after the accident.
 At that point, as a donation to the Bungil Shire Council, it was towed to Injune, where it is located behind the town's ambulance station, and is listed in a town map as an "historical steam train".